-Students may also be placed on limited load if their full academic portfolios do not demonstrate strong academic performance.
-Limited load students can take no more than 12 credit hours until their cumulative GPA reaches 2.0.
+Students may also be placed on limited load if their full academic portfolio do not demonstrate strong academic performance.
+Limited load students must take less than 12 credit hours until their cumulative GPA reaches 2.0.
 They cannot hold a campus leadership position or participate in promotional tour groups, Remnant or any other VCC platform ministry while under a limited load status.